root-project/root/README/ReleaseNotes/v604/index.md

 * Resolve issues on SL6, 32bits when during process tear down libCling.so is removed before all the dictionary have been tear down.

+### Hist

+* Improve thread safety of TH1::Fit by making static member of TVirtualFitter thread local.
+This fixes [ROOT-7791].

 ### TNetXNGFileStager
 - Fixed ROOT-7703.
 This restores the behavior of Locate() to that found with
 TXNetFileStager: Rather than return only the xrootd server's reply, the endpoint